Cat Breeders

 Qualities of Good Cat Breeders Include:

-Kitty mills are to cats what a puppy mill is to dogs.
+Kitty mills are to cats what puppy mills are to dogs.
+That is to say, not good.
 People who raise these cats are mass producing them like automobiles.
 They are strictly in it for the money and have no concern for the welfare of the animals, and certainly no concern for you.
 Do not finance these operations.

 Another group of cat breeders to avoid are on a smaller scale operation than kitty mills, but with the same result.
 Known as "backyard breeders" these folks are also in it for the money and provide poor care and distribute mistreated or unhealthy cats.
 Don't give them your money.